Xv64/OS/README.md

 `env QEMU_OPTS=-nographic ./run.sh`

-2. using the compiled VMWare image `Xv64.vmwarevm` located in the `bin` folder.
+###### 2. VMWare

+A VMWare image is built during compile time, and can be located in the `bin` folder.
+This image is not well tested, so the machine's configuration may need to be tweaked on an as-need basis.

-3. manually setting up Virtual Box using the compiled VDI images located in `bin`.
+###### 3. Virtual Box

-4. installing on real hardware (see INSTALL.md for details) - see system requirements.
+Virtual Box compatible VDI (virtual hard drives) are built during compilation and are located in the `bin` folder.
+If you desire to use Virtual Box you will want to create a new VM in Virtual Box and reference these drives.
+Such instruction is beyond the scope of this document.

+###### 4. Real hardware

+Xv64 supports executed directly on REAL hardware.
+If you desire to go this route please see the system requirements below and read the INSTALL.md document for details.

+† you do NOT need Docker to build or run Xv64.
+Provided the correct dependencies are installed, you can run `make` directly from your host OS - most likely Debian Linux.
+The Docker configuration is provided for ease of setup, please refer to the Dockerfile for details of what system dependencies (like `build-essential`, etc) are required if you forgo Docker.

 ## System Requirements